The title of this, is a song by WHAM from the '80's.

 Of really long ago.

-Was travelling from homeland
+Was traveling from homeland

 That's Belfast, (north, six miles)